• Skip to primary navigation

 PORK ROAST: If you have a pork butt (shoulder) and want to make Pork Roast, check out this post for Instant Pot Pork Roast with Veggies & Gravy

 DOUBLING THE RECIPE: If you have a larger pork butt or want to use two, you do not need to double the cooking time.
-Since you are cutting the pork into equal 3 inch pieces it will cook in 40 minutes.
+Since you are cutting the pork into equal 3 inch pieces it will cook in 40 minutes.ย

-Did you try this recipe?
-Connect with me & let me know how it turned out by commenting below!
+Did you make this recipe?Connect with me and let me know by commenting below!

 Jump to Comments